AI Share of Code Was a Useful Number. It Isn't Anymore.

 You Can't Really Ground It

-Take Cursor.
-It only counts code that changed inside a Cursor session4.
+Cursor counts code that changed inside a Cursor session4.
 Anything an engineer edits outside of it is invisible.
 So the number isn't "how much of our code is AI-written" — it's "how much is AI-written, in the parts Cursor happened to be watching."
 I tried to get something firmer by looking at the AI share on our main branch.
 Cursor will give you that — not just the percentage, but the two numbers behind it: the AI-attributed lines on top and the total lines changed on the bottom.
 So I checked the denominator against our git logs for the same month.
-It was a tiny fraction of what git showed had actually shipped.
-And for some engineers, the main-branch AI share came back as zero, even though they were clearly using Cursor a lot — the tool just can't connect their commits to what landed on main.
+It was a tiny fraction of what git showed.
+And for some engineers, the main-branch AI share came back as zero, even though they were clearly using Cursor a lot.
+Cursor couldn't connect their commits to what landed on main.

 It No Longer Separates Anyone